loading

 The people who benefit most from update training are usually those who prepare properly and follow it through afterwards.
 That means arriving with a working knowledge of the regulations, bringing real questions from your own projects, and reviewing how the course content affects your current methods.

 After the course, the useful step is not simply filing the certificate.
-It is checking templates, inspection processes, design assumptions and team discussions against what you have learned.
+It is checking template forms that are updated in this amendment 4, inspection processes, design assumptions and team discussions against what you have learned.
 If a regulation change alters how your business approaches certain installations, that needs to be reflected in daily practice.

-The right course should leave you clearer, not just certified.
-If it helps you make sounder technical judgements, ask better compliance questions and deliver work with greater confidence, it has done the job properly.
+Our course will leave you clearer, not just certified.
+It helps you make sounder technical judgements, ask better compliance questions and deliver work with greater confidence, it has done the job properly.